IMadhu1/Madhu-Terraform/README.md

 ## Providers
-When we created EC2 instance on the aws platform what we wrote first thing in main.tf file is the Provider bloc, inside proider in "aws" and configuration and other access keys inside brace etc but if we dont mention these details in provider and proceeding with resource creation followed by the following code If we run terraform init it will get succeeded, if we run terraform apply command how it will apply or understand where it has to create resource, how to athenticate to particular provider.
-All of these info will be available in Provider block.
+When we created EC2 instance on the aws platform what we wrote first thing in main.tf file is the Provider bloc, inside proider in "aws" and configuration and other access keys inside brace etc but if we dont mention these details in provider and proceeding with resource creation followed by the following code Provider "aws" {
-Provider is nothing but its a plugin that helps terraform to understand that where it has to create the infrastructure.
-So it acts as a Medium for tf to understand where the resource or entire project has to be created.
-Without provider it is not possible.
-What if we want to create infra on Azure\GCP\Alibaba Cloud instead of AWS, Provider "aws" {
 configuration of Provider like region = "us-east-1"